Alberta Record

 · Order in Council / South Saskatchewan Regional Plan amendment · in-force

-Amends the South Saskatchewan Regional Plan (SSRP) to incorporate the Upper Smoky Subregional Plan and its Regulatory Details, extending the SSRP's land use management authority to the Upper Smoky subregion, which lies outside the original…
+Amends the South Saskatchewan Regional Plan (SSRP) to incorporate the Upper Smoky Subregional Plan and its Regulatory Details.
+This extends the SSRP's land use management authority to the Upper Smoky subregion, an area previously outside th

 What changed

-• The South Saskatchewan Regional Plan (SSRP) is amended to adopt the Upper Smoky Subregional Plan and its Regulatory Details as part of the SSRP.
+• The South Saskatchewan Regional Plan (SSRP) is amended to adopt the Upper Smoky Subregional Plan and its Regulatory Details.

-• The SSRP's regulatory authority is extended to the Upper Smoky subregion, an area located outside the original SSRP planning region but within the Upper Peace planning region.
+• The SSRP's regulatory authority extends to the Upper Smoky subregion, an area outside the original SSRP planning region but within the Upper Peace planning region.

-• The Upper Smoky Subregional Plan and its Regulatory Details are made applicable to the Crown, decision-makers, local government bodies, and other persons within the Upper Smoky subregional area.
+• The Upper Smoky Subregional Plan and its Regulatory Details apply to the Crown, decision-makers, local government bodies, and other persons within the Upper Smoky subregional area.

-• The Upper Smoky Subregional Plan is designated as a statement of policy, while its Regulatory Details are explicitly made binding.
+• The Upper Smoky Subregional Plan is designated as policy, while its Regulatory Details are binding.

-• The Upper Smoky Subregional Plan and its Regulatory Details come into effect on January 1, 2026.
+• The Upper Smoky Subregional Plan and its Regulatory Details take effect on January 1, 2026.

 Why it matters